Resilience Microloan Fund

 - Michigan-registered with priority given to disadvantaged areas and the following counties: Wayne, Oakland, Macomb, Genesee, Shiawassee, Lapeer, St. Clair, Tuscola, Sanilac, Huron, Kent and Ingham

-- For microloan only: Demonstrating an inability to obtain credit by traditional means
+- Demonstrating an inability to obtain credit by traditional means

 7. What else is required?